-In the dual pass setup, the cantilever passes twice over every line in the image.
-During the first pass, the MFM tip is in contact with the sample as it maps out the topography in amplitude modulation mode.
+In the dual pass mode, the cantilever passes twice over every line in the image.
+During the first pass, the MFM tip collects topography information in dynamic mode.
 The tip is then lifted over the sample surface for the second pass by an amount prescribed by the user.
-In the second pass, the tip follows the contours of the topography but now at a distance above the sample.
-The tip-sample distance is optimized during every image and is typically a few or tens of nanometers.
-Optimization entails a tradeoff between having the tip as close to the sample as possible but not being too close as to crash into the sample.
+In the second pass, the tip follows the contours of the topography keeping the tip-sample distance constant during every scan line.
+The amplitude of the second scan can be reduced to stay closer to the surface than in the first, topography recording scan.
+Optimization entails a tradeoff between having the tip as close to the sample as possible, but not being too close as to crash into the sample.

 A. Magnetic tape: One of the most popular applications of MFM is to study magnetic storage media, which have features on the nanoscale that cannot be imaged with other techniques.
 MFM is widely used for quality control in this industry because it can detect defects and feature morphology necessary to optimize device performance.
 An example from the data storage industry is the AFM image in Fig. 2 of a digital backup tape with magnetically stored data.
 The 50 x 50 μm2 image clearly shows the magnetized domains of data within this magnetic storage tape.
 This is a straightforward sample that can be used to get acquainted with the MFM operation mode